Wilder60/Artemis/README.md

 # Artemis
-A personal assistant for scheduling events and searching the web for you.
+A personal assistant for scheduling events and generating and storing passwords